sproket/goldchest/getting-started.md

 # Getting started

+Note about D&D rules

+Early on I decided that I don't want to be committed to D&D rules, although I do reference some of it for monster levels etc..
+Monsters may surprise you though as they have other abilities.
+I'm using 100 based numbers rather than 18.
+100 is max human level for your reference when rolling.

 ## Game User Interface

 Goldchest keeps to the old skool keyboard user interface.
 Use left and right arrow keys to